-Individual case consulting report - Telecam case (25%)
+Individual case consulting report - Winston and Associates case (25%)

-Taking the role of a consultant to Telecam in Session 5, evaluate the soundness of the Internal Venture approach used by Telecam.
+Taking the role of a consultant to Winston in Session 5, evaluate the soundness of the cross selling approach being introduced by answering the questions in the syllabus.
 Please submit the assignment on Canvas and hand in a hard copy of your analysis at the beginning of class.
 Use whatever framework or approach you believe is most effective.